vbehar/vbehar.github.io/content/_index.md

 - rss
 - json
 ---
-Software Engineer with 14+ years of experience. _I'm a developer, and I love it ;-)_ Open-source contributor/maintainer, occasional speaker/blogger.
-My buzzwords of the moment are Go, Kubernetes, Continuous Delivery, Observability, ...
+Software Engineer with 17+ years of experience. _I'm a developer, and I love it ;-)_ Open-source contributor/maintainer, occasional speaker/blogger.
+My buzzwords of the moment are Go, Kubernetes, Continuous Delivery, Observability, GenAI, ...